 Premier François Legault made this announcement, among others, at a press conference yesterday (March 16) evening, days after Quebecers rolled their clocks forward for daylight saving time.
 Behavioural experts had warned that those living in a red zone might be less willing to comply with a curfew as the days got longer.

-While the fate of Montreal restaurants was not addressed in the the news conference, Legault did loosen measures for theatres and show venues, where audiences of up to 250 people wearing masks will be allowed to gather on March 26.
-In a few regions transitioning from orange to yellow alert (Gaspésie—Îles-de-la-Madeleine, Côte-Nord, and Nord-du-Québec) bars will also be allowed to reopen.
+While the fate of Montreal restaurants was not addressed in the news conference, Legault did loosen measures for theatres and show venues, where audiences of up to 250 people wearing masks will be allowed to gather on March 26.
+In a few regions, transitioning from orange to yellow alert (Gaspésie—Îles-de-la-Madeleine, Côte-Nord, and Nord-du-Québec) bars will also be allowed to reopen.

 Despite the lingering threat of more contagious variants and a potential third wave, health officials said the situation in the province is improving that to its expanded vaccine campaign.
 Legault yesterday announced that anyone who wanted to be vaccinated would be able to get their first dose by Saint-Jean Baptiste, the province’s national holiday on June 24.